camunda/blog.camunda.org/content/post/2020/07/camunda-bpm-7140-alpha1-released.md

 categories = ["Execution"]
 tags = ["Release Note"]
 date = "2020-06-15T12:00:00+00:00"
-title = "Camunda BPM 7.14.0-alpha1 Released"
+title = "Camunda BPM Runtime 7.14.0-alpha1 Released"
 +++

 We are happy to share the first alpha release of **Camunda BPM 7.14** with you!